 The ILO also points out that although precarious work can have various facets, it is often defined by the uncertainty it entails in terms of the duration of employment, the presence of several potential employers, a disguised or ambiguous working relationship, the impossibility of enjoying the social protection and benefits generally associated with employment, a low salary and considerable legal and practical obstacles to joining a union and bargaining collectively.

 Therefore, the labor, social and economic costs of linking the world of work with the world of crime have implications for all actors in the labor field, due to their heterogeneous and multifaceted nature.
-While it is not a question of generalizing, it must be recognized that some employers are always trying to circumvent regulations or find loopholes in legislation in order to increase the profitability of their businesses at the expense of their workers.
+While it is not a question of generalizing, it must be recognized that some employers are always trying to circumvent regulations or find loopholes in legislation to increase the profitability of their businesses at the expense of their workers.

 The social costs of youth unemployment go far, as it contributes to problems with a high social price tag such as poor health, broken relationships and families, increased crime, and significant additional spending needs.
 Unemployment erodes the stability of communities and threatens social cohesion.
 As for crime among unemployed youth, for example, it increases if the way society deals with the problem, encouraging more antisocial behavior and attitudes.